 Since graduating, Rachael has continued to further her studies, completing the ENO Opera Works course and workshops with British Youth Opera.

 During the summer season 2015 Rachael was part of the Christine Collins Young Artist programme at Opera Holland Park, covering and performing the role of Miss Ellen Lakme.

 Rachael returned to Opera Holland Park recently, covering the role of Ermyngarde in the UK premiere of Isabeau.

 Rachael has prolific experience within the corporate performance industry, working for over seven years as lead Soprano for SOS Singing Waiters.

-She recently toured America as part of the Laphroaig Choir #opinionswelcome campaign.
+She has toured the UK and America as part of the Laphroaig Choir #opinionswelcome campaign.

 Rachael works regularly with Scottish Opera, performing Chorus in many productions including Rusalka, The Mikado, The Marriage of Figaro, La bohème, La Traviata and Eugene Onegin.
 In the 2019/20 season she will sing in the Chorus for Tosca (also acting the role of the prostitute), Nixon in China and The Gondoliers.